Hindrek Ojamaa

-Hindrek Ojamaa (born 12 June 1995) is an Estonian professional footballer who plays as a right back for Estonian club Paide Linnameeskond and the Estonia national team.
+Hindrek Ojamaa (born 12 June 1995) is an Estonian professional footballer who plays as a right back for Estonian club Tallinna Kalev, on loan from Paide Linnameeskond and the Estonia national team.

 Club career

 Levadia

 Ojamaa first played for Kotkas Junior, and joined the Levadia youth academy in 2006 when Kotkas Junior merged with Levadia.
 He made his debut in the Meistriliiga on 10 September 2011, in a 6–0 home victory over Ajax and scored his first Meistriliiga goal three days later, in a 7–0 away win over the same team.

 Nõmme Kalju

 On 1 March 2013, Ojamaa signed a three-year contract with Nõmme Kalju.
 He mainly played for the club's reserve side, Nõmme Kalju II, making only a single Meistriliiga appearance for the first team.

 Tammeka

 On 18 July 2014, Ojamaa joined Tammeka for the remainder of the 2014 season.

 Return to Levadia

 On 5 March 2015, Ojamaa returned to Levadia on a two-year contract.